upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 Moves are one step NESW to a neighbouring spot on the grid, staying on or beside the heap.

-If you are beside the heap, you can move diagonally, cutting across the corner of a heap card, to another spot beside the heap.
+If you are beside the heap, on bedrock, you can move diagonally, cutting across the corner of a heap card, to another spot beside the heap.

 You can
-* step along to a card of the same value
+* step along to a card of the same value.
-* step uphill, from a lower card to a higher-value card, if the difference is less than or equal to 4 (or 5, if you hold a diamond)
+* step uphill, from a lower card (or bedrock) to a higher-value card, if the difference is less than or equal to 4 (or 5, if you hold a diamond).
-* slide downhill all the way in one glorious swoosh (as far as you choose), as long as you follow a sequence of ever lower cards
+* slide downhill over multiple spots in one glorious _swoosh_ (as far as you choose, even down to bedrock), perhaps changing direction along the way, as long as you follow a sequence of ever lower cards.
-* stay where you are
+* stay where you are.

 ### PICK